drshyamsundaram/nlp/README.md

 # Working with Regex Expression
 How it works A-Z Searches in the input string for characters that exist between A and Z a-z Searches in the input string for characters that exist between a and z ?
 Number of occurrences of the character preceding the? can be 0 or 1 .
 Denotes any character either alphabet or number or special characters
 The number of occurrences of the character preceding the + can be at least 1 or more w Denotes a set of alphanumeric characters(both upper and lower case) and ‘_’ s Denotes a set of all space-related characters

+# What is Named Entity Recognition (NER)
+Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc. [Reference](https://en.wikipedia.org/wiki/Named-entity_recognition)

+Refers to locating and identifying key entities (e.g., company names, product names, location names) within text.
+NER is an important component of many language applications and is usually the first step in information extraction projects.
+[Reference](https://gradientflow.com/2021nlpsurvey/) 2021 NLP Survey Report By Ben Lorica and Paco Nathan